Germany’s rolling rivers: The tranquil Tauber

 Detwang: A quick detour into the Church of St. Peter and Paul allows you to admire an amazing altar.
 The wooden carving of the Crucifixion dates back to the early 1500s and is attributed to Tilman Riemenschneider, a carver and sculptor considered one of the leading artists of the late Gothic period in Germany.
-Entering the church costs just a couple euros in admission fees.
+Entering the church costs just a couple euros.

 Creglingen: A pause in this bucolic town reveals treasures including another Riemenschneider altar in the Lord’s Church; the Thimble Museum, where 3000 thimbles and sewing implements are on display; a Jewish Museum shedding light of the life of two Jewish communities in the Tauber valley from the 17th century until 1939 and the Lindleturm Museum, a tower in which the rooms and furnishings of its last resident remain remarkably intact.
 The moated Castle Waldmannshofen houses an unexpected sight: a Fire Brigade Museum, offering a look at fire-fighting technology over the last 200 years, firemen’s helmets and fire-fighting equipment.